BUZZ-Blimps/CatchingBlimp/Summer2023/test_urdf_tool_ws/README.md

 	ros2 launch test_urdf_tool launch.py

 ***TO DO:***
-1. make a more accurate model of the blimp and make it the robot model for the launch file.
+1. Make a more accurate model of the blimp and make it the robot model for the launch file.
+2. Change the package name to ros2_robot_model